-Enclosed is a C-144 permit application for the above-referenced well.
+Enclosed is a C-144 permit application for the above-referenced wells.
 Please note the following elements of this application:

 - 1. Except for the Closure Plan, the Generic Plans included in this submission have been recently approved by OCD.
 We are currently working with OCD Hobbs to gain approval of the generic closure plan. - 2.
-Plates 1 and 2 are based on a previously-approved C-144 application with similar dimensions and volumes.
-A north arrow is not shown in the figure as the layout of the pit (north or east) will be conducted with the contractor and/or BLM to determine the best location for the least environmental impact. - 3.
+Plates 1 and 2 are based on a previously-approved C-144 application with similar dimensions and volumes. - 3.
 We anticipate "in place" burial of stabilized solids. - 4.
 I certify that I performed a visual inspection of the site. - 5.
 Appendix A provides a detailed discussion of the geology, geomorphology and karst potential of the area surrounding area of the proposed pits.
 We conclude that unstable ground does not exist in this area. - 6.
 BLM is revising their map to correct the classification of the area as "high karst potential". - 7.
 This application is copied to the BLM as the surface owner's representative, to provide notice of the intent of on-site burial of drilling waste.